ucbds-infra/otter-grader/docs/tutorial.md

     ...
 ```

-Otter created the `final_grades.csv` file with the grades for each student, broken down by test, and the `manual_submissions` directory to house the PDF that was generated of each notebook.
+Otter created the `final_grades.csv` file with the grades for each student, broken down by test, and the `submission_pdfs` directory to house the PDF that was generated of each notebook.

 **Congrats, you're done!** You can use the grades in the CSV file and the PDFs to complete grading however you want.